kelu124/murgen-dev-kit/hardware/Readme.md

 ### What is the timeline?

-BBB investigation had started in September 2015, but following a meetup at echopen’s HQ in Paris end of November, it had been activated again.

 **The objective is to get a first functional prototype by February 2015.**

 ### What are the Goblin and Tobo stuff ?